 There are some organizations that require you to shutdown the computer at the end of business.
 Now what happens if that user would shutdown a system that is needed.
 Well lucky for us we can create a Group Policy Object (GPO) to do this.
 We are going to add a policy that only allows the management staff to power-off production computers.

-19. Press the Windowskeys simultaneously to initialize the Run command box.
+Press the Windows+ R keys simultaneously to initialize the Run command box.